Installing Laminate Flooring with DMX 1-Step™ 2.0

-1. If I am laying laminate flooring how thick does it have to be?
+1. If I am laying vinyl flooring how thick does it have to be?

-If you use a thinner laminate product we suggest the use of a 5/8″ T&G OSB over the 1-Step™ first to provide these benefits.
-If there is too much deflection in the laminate this could compromise the snap lock mechanism of the laminate, and void your laminate warranty.
+We require an 5mm minimum thickness of click vinyl plank flooring when installing on 1-Step™ 2.0.
+If you use a thinner vinyl plank flooring product we suggest the use of a 5/8″ T&G OSB over the 1-Step™ 2.0 first to provide these benefits.
+If there is too much deflection in the vinyl plank flooring, it could compromise the joints, or the snap lock mechanism of the flooring, which would void your vinyl plank flooring warranty.

-Check with your laminate floor manufacturer on their limits of deflection for the specific floor you are installing.
+We recommend to check with your vinyl plank floor manufacturer on their limits of deflection for the specific floor you are installing.

-2. Do I need to lay an OSB subfloor on top of DMX 1-Step™?
+2. Do I need to lay an OSB subfloor on top of DMX 1-Step™ 2.0?

-DMX 1-Step™ DOES NOT require a foam underlayment to be laid between it and the laminate/engineered floor.
-However, this is completely optional, you may do it if you wish.
+DMX 1-Step™ 2.0 DOES NOT require a foam underlayment to be laid between it and the laminate/engineered floor.

-The installation of the cork will not affect the performance of the 1-Step™, nor the laminate.
+The installation of the cork will not affect the performance of the 1-Step™ 2.0, nor the laminate.

-5. Can the 1-Step™ with 15 mm laminate over support a pool table placed on it?
+5. Can DMX 1-Step™ 2.0 with 15 mm laminate on top support a pool table placed on it?